RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       repoUrl: "bitbucket.org?repo=newprojectname&workspace=workspacename&project=projectname"
       sourcePatch: "./repoRoot"
 ```
+#### Outputs
+The `publish:bitbucket` action produces the following outputs: `remoteUrl` is a link to the new repository and `repoContentsUrl` is a link to the contents of the repository.

 ### `catalog:write`
 This action creates a `catalog-info.yaml` file into the workspace directory.
 It takes an object that will be serialized as YAML into the body of the file.